classgraph/classgraph/README.md

 Note that this method does not yet implement the detection of interfaces that extend other interfaces, only classes that extend other classes.

+There are also methods `List<String> getSubclassesOf(String superclassName)` and `List<String> getSubclassesOf(Class<T> superclass)` that can be called after `scan()` to find the names of the subclasses of a given class (whether or not a corresponding match processor was added to detect this).
+These methods will return the matching classes without calling the classloader, whereas if a match processor is used, the classloader is called first (using Class.forName()) so that a class reference can be passed into the match processor.

 ### Matching the interfaces that extend another interface

 FastClasspathScanner can find all interfaces on the classpath within whitelisted package prefixes that that extend a given interface or its subinterfaces.